xtxerr/anyflow/README.md

 # anyflow
-Once it should become a Netflow and IPFIX collector, written in Golang.
+A Netflow and IPFIX collector, written in Golang.

 ## Building